I am a writer, theatre artist, educator, and public historian.

 I was born in Ottawa, where I attended Lisgar Collegiate, and now live in Toronto, Canada.
 I received my PhD in History from the University of Toronto in 2010.
 My dissertation, “‘Toronto Has No History!‘ Indigeneity, Settler Colonialism and Historical Memory in Canada’s Largest City,” was an attempt to challenge settler amnesia and dominant historical paradigms.
 Since 2012, I have taught Indigenous history at York University and a bilingual Canadian Studies course called Decolonizing Canada/Décoloniser le Canada, at Glendon College, York’s bilingual campus.

 My first book, Distant Relations: How My Ancestors Colonized North America, was shortlisted for the 2000 Writers’ Trust Shaughnessy Cohen Prize for Political Writing.

-A memoir about my experience as a sibling of a child with Down Syndrome who was institutionalized — my late sister Martha was a resident at the Rideau Regional Centre at Smiths Falls, Ontario, from 1960 to 1973 — will be published by UBC Press in 2019.
+My new book, A World Without Martha: A Memoir of Sisters, Disability, and Difference, is about my experience as a sibling of a child with Down Syndrome who was institutionalized, and was released by UBC Press on October 1, 2019.
+My late sister Martha was a resident at the Rideau Regional Centre at Smiths Falls, Ontario, from 1960 to 1973.

-I am blessed with two children, and identify as queer and non-binary.
+I live with Mark Fawcett and am blessed with two children.
+I identify as queer and non-binary.